 The Reopen for Business Map and Directory is a key resource for businesses and residents as businesses reopen.
 Once you are registered, your business’s information like your hours of operation, contact info, and services offered will be displayed on our website’s interactive map and directory!
 This information allows members of the community to know you are open and your hours of operation.

-The Buffalo Niagara Partnership and its partners are asking employers to participate in an assessment to evaluate the state of diversity, equity and inclusion in the WNY business community.
+The Buffalo Niagara Partnership and its partners asked employers to participate in an assessment to evaluate the state of diversity, equity and inclusion in the WNY business community.

 The information gathered from the survey will be essential to better understand what steps WNY employers are currently taking to build diverse and inclusive cultures within their workplaces, how employers are measuring progress, what roadblocks organizations face in addressing these issues and what resources employers think are necessary to assist in this important work.